-This way, even if the matinee special is really popular, at most 30 such tickets can be sold for each matinee.
+This way, even if the matinee special is really popular, at most 30 discounted tickets will be sold for each matinee.

-When a customer is on the “Buy Tickets” page and selects a particular performance, only the voucher types whose validity records allow that performance will be shown.
-So, for example, if there were seats available for the Sunday Jan.
-3 matinee but all 30 Matinee Special seats had been sold, the patron could still buy Adult General or Youth General seats for that performance, but not Matinee Special seats.
-The same would happen if there were still Matinee Special seats left but the show was less than 2 days away, since the Matinee Special validity record says that sales of those tickets must stop 2 days before the performance.
+When a customer is on the “Buy Tickets” page and selects a particular performance, only the voucher types whose redemptions allow that performance will be shown.
+So, for example, if there were seats available for the Sunday January 7 matinee but all 30 Matinee Special seats had been sold, the patron could still buy Adult General or Youth General seats for that performance, but not Matinee Special seats.
+The same would happen if there were still Matinee Special seats left but the show was less than two days away, since the Matinee Special redemption says that sales of those tickets must stop two days before the performance.

-When you associate the voucher type with a performance, you can specify one or more promo codes at that time.
-In other words, a promo code doesn’t apply to a voucher type per se – it applies to a voucher type and a particular performance.
+When you associate a voucher type with a performance, you can specify one or more promo codes on the redemption.
+Note that a promo code doesn’t apply to a voucher type per se – but rather it applies to a voucher type and a particular performance.
 So the same voucher type might not need a promo code (or might use a different promo code) when associated with a different performance.

-The simplest subscription is “one ticket to each of our 3 shows this season” (let’s say Hamlet, Othello, and King Lear).
-To sell this subscription, you’d create a voucher type corresponding to a subscriber reservation for each of the shows.
-The Hamlet subscriber voucher could be valid for any performance of Hamlet, but not for any other production; and so on.
+A simple subscription might be “one ticket to each of our three shows this season” (let’s say Hamlet, Othello, and King Lear).
+To sell this subscription, you’ll create a voucher type corresponding to a subscriber reservation for each of the three shows.
+The Hamlet subscriber voucher type would be valid for any performance of Hamlet, but not for any other production; and so on.

 You can also create bundles that are more restrictive.
-For example, a “matinees only” subscription would require creating three more voucher types whose validity records would indicate they’re only valid for matinees.
-The validity records of the six vouchers in this scenario might then be:
+For example, a “matinees only” subscription would require creating three more voucher types whose redemptions would indicate they’re only valid for matinees.
+The redemptions for the six vouchers in this scenario might then be: